 Rackam is the first person the crew meets after leaving the first island.
 He's a helmsman who hasn't piloted a ship since youth.
 He dedicated his entire life to repairing a single ship, but somehow he doesn't seem to remember that once he is able to start it with Gran on board.
 The problem with his character is that, while he spent so much effort on this one ship, after his arc is done, he quickly forget about it and shows no affection to it when adventuring later on.
 This could be a good plot point, the fact that his travels would bring him peace and make him feel fulfillment or some sort of a justification for his actions, but no, there's nothing like that.
 However, his interactions with other characters are well written and likable.
 If Katalina is a mother of the children, he's definitely the cheeky, yet smart older brother.
 The thing that makes him a well thought out addition is the incredible resolve that kept him from flying on other airships, and if you remember, flying is something Gran always dreamed about since childhood.
 It makes a strong point about how larger the world truly is, with all sorts of different people, completely different from the ones that we've seen in Gran's village.
 Just imagine finally leaving your small piece of land after all this imagining of how it would be to fly free, and the first person you meet is someone who neglects your life-long dream by wanting to fly on only one specific machine.

-The next person that joins the crew is Io: a Harvin (a race of people that stay small as adults) mage.
-Her introduction works especially well because we meet another character from said race a few episodes before and we already encountered magic users, so there's no need to explain who or what she is.
+The next person that joins the crew is Io: a young mage.
 Thanks to her cheerful, somewhat childish yet clever and dedicated personality, an interesting backstory and a simple motivation, she balances out the cast rather well.
-She may not be on the screen so much and her characterization may have become stale after her arc, but she does bring some extra life by being another person to join the bunch.
+After all, the last addition was Rackam who she refers to as "old man".
+She may not be on the screen so much and her characterization may have become stale after her arc, but she does bring some extra life by being another person to join the bunch, and quite the presence when she does get some time.

 Towards the end of this season we also get to meet Eugen who later joins the crew, though we don't see much of that.
 He's Rackam's old friend and when we see him for the first time, he is helping the water island stand on its own two feet after some natural disasters occur.
 He's a good leader, calm and collected, but he likes to let loose once in a while and drink beer when the time is right.
 He is surely the oldest crew member, thus giving him the title of the crew's grandpa feels appropriate.
 After all, he's an experienced skyfarer and a good shot.